Number of cruise calls/passengers

 A spectacular cruise destination

 Oslo is a popular cruise destination for many reasons.
-In 2016 will 81 cruise ships dock at the waterfront, bringing with them over 155 000 adventurous visitors.
-Still, there are always room for more.
+In 2017 we had 101 cruise calls from 45 different cruise ships docking at the waterfront, bringing with them 197 583 adventurous visitors.
+Still, there is always room for more.
+In 2018 we expect 98 cruise calls and about the same number of guests.

 Not only is Oslo often the gate to other stunning destinations in Norway, it is also a city full of oppurnities to explore.
 The cruise terminals are all very close to the very centre of the city, meaning there is only a short walk from where passengers step ashore, to where the tour can start.